oztexan/ProcessCSVFiles/README.md

 - trade_date
 - generation_date

+TradeActivityReport captures all trades, tagged with their source file.

+## File Matching
 Any files that do not match one of the following patterns will be stored in the ProcessedFiles table with a report_type = "Unknown"
 ```
 'TradeActivityReport': r'TradeActivityReport-LIFETRADING-(\d+)-(\d+).csv',